Mortal Kombat 2021 Action and Violence Review

 With Mortal Kombat 2 finally out, I decided to revisit the 2021 Mortal Kombat reboot.
 The film carried enormous expectations from longtime fans.
 It also faced pressure from audiences wanting better video game adaptations.

-The 2021 film aimed to modernise the franchise for contemporary audiences.
-It embraced darker visuals, brutal violence, and more grounded fantasy storytelling.
-Most importantly, the filmmakers respected the source material instead of mocking it.
+The 2021 movie attempted to update the franchise for current viewers.
+It featured dark visuals, graphic violence, and more realistic fantasy elements.
+But most importantly, the movie treated the source material with respect instead of mockery.

 Scorpion and Sub-Zero Steal the Film